Skip to main content

 Key check

-Opened and checked the isolator switch contacts before testing compressor or replacing the outdoor unit.
+Opened the isolator and checked the cable-gland entry point before testing the compressor or replacing the outdoor unit.

 Result